MicrosoftDocs/winrt-api/windows.applicationmodel/packagecatalog_packagestaging.md

 # Windows.ApplicationModel.PackageCatalog.PackageStaging

 ## -description
-Indicates that an optional appx package is staging.
+Indicates that an optional app package is staging.

 ## -remarks
-An appx package is staged when it is added to the device but is not yet registered.
+An app package is staged when it is added to the device but is not yet registered.

 Apps only receive package events for their optional packages.